Search

 It all started with a demolition job.

 In 2015, a dilapidated tenement building in Sai Ying Pun had been marked for demolition.
-While clearing the flats before they met their end, a group of labourers found a faded set of diaries.
-Further investigation by history enthusiasts revealed one of the more obscure stories of World War Two: that of Chinese naval officer Lam Ping-yu.
+While clearing the flats, a group of history enthusiasts found a faded set of diaries.
+Their further investigation revealed one of the more obscure stories of World War Two: that of Chinese naval officer Lam Ping-yu.
 One of 24 naval officers sent over to the UK for training during the 1940s, Lam participated in the Normandy landings in June 1944, codenamed Operation Neptune and colloquially known as “D-Day”, which were a decisive turning point in the fortunes of the Allied forces in the war.
 Lam’s diaries are invaluable testimony of Chinese participation in the landings – a fact often passed over in accounts of the conflict.

 Now John Mak Hiu-fai and Angus Hui Chong-yin, two history buffs who are also co-curators of a roving exhibition, seek to tell this story to a wider audience.
 Their efforts have unearthed a cornucopia of historical objects that tell the story of those forgotten soldiers.
-The breadth of the exhibits is truly breathtaking, with photo albums, newspaper clippings and ship’s logs among the documents collected, all building up to a detailed picture of the Chinese naval officers’ training and subsequent experiences.
-There are even numerous love letters between Lam and his girlfriend in the UK, detailing the soldier’s conflicted thoughts on having to leave his beloved to take part in Operation Neptune.
+The breadth of the exhibits is truly breathtaking, with photo albums, newspaper clippings and ship logs among the documents collected, all building up to a detailed picture of the Chinese naval officers’ training and subsequent experiences; there was even a love letter between Lam and a woman in the UK.
 In late September, the pair finally brought their exhibition to CUHK, where, with the assistance of multiple volunteers from the University, they have opened it to the public at the University’s Main Library.

 The entry for 6 June 1944 in Lam Ping-yu’s diary provides valuable insight into the plight of Chinese naval officers on the battlefield